vitarb/gzset/README.md

 the roadmap, but we have **parked the GPU work** while we finish a solid, CPU‑only reference implementation.

-The module uses Valkey’s allocator so memory stats and maxmemory policies work as expected.
+When built with the `redis-module` feature, the module uses Valkey’s allocator so memory stats and maxmemory policies work as expected.
 Each `GZSET` key owns its B-tree data directly, so `MEMORY USAGE` reflects the exact footprint (aside from allocator fragmentation).

 ---